EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/spectral_library/spectral_library_tut.rst

 * **Sample** can be used to define how the profiles are sampled around the mouse coordinate.

-Now let's have a look at how other vector attributes are created:
+Now let's look at how other vector attributes are created:

 * Make sure the first row is checked.
 Then you can write an expression for one of the columns in your spetral library.